akamai/cli-netstorage/README.md

 *NOTE:* This is a preview release.
 There are various limitations and we're still working on feature completeness.
 We will respond to opened issues promptly during business hours.
 Caveats can be found at the [bottom](#caveats) of this readme file.

 ## Get Started
-To get started using the library, you will need to choose between a docker install or a local install.
+To get started using the library, you will need to set up your system for a local install.
+A docker image is coming soon.

-### Docker Install
-Stuff goes here

 ### Local Install
 * Node 7